discordjs/guide/guide/additional-info/hosting.md

 # Hosting Your Bot

-The advantages of using a VPS outweight the advantages of hosting locally on your pc.
-It is easy to obtain a VPS for a small monthly free or you can host your bot for free using [Glitch](https://glitch.com).
+The advantages of using a VPS outweight the advantages of hosting locally on your PC.
+It is easy to obtain a VPS for a small monthly fee.

 ## Hosting Providers